Kittyfisto/Metrolib/Documentation/Metrolib.Controls.PreviousButton/README.md

 # PreviousButton

 A button used to jump to the previous something, for example
-                the previous occurence of a search term in a document.
+                the previous occurrence of a search term in a document.

 Displays an upwards arrow.